Download the whitepaper version of this document by clicking here.

 OutSystems AppShield, an additional cost add-on, automatically adds additional layers of security during deployment to make mobile applications more resistant to intrusion, tampering, and reverse engineering.
 AppShield makes it more difficult for attackers to spoof your app, meddle with its security controls, inject malicious code, and run in an insecure environment.

-This article has a general discussion about how to integrate popular third-party automation tools into your OutSystems CI/CD workflow, including:
+Popular third-party automation tools can be integrated into your OutSystems CI/CD workflow, including:

 - Jenkins, a CI/CD automation tool for monitoring the execution of repeated tasks.
 It is an open-source software that you can use to run with any operating system, and it offers several built-in plugins for building CI/CD pipelines.
 With Jenkins CI/CD server, you can automate the various stages of your delivery pipeline.